People's Athlete: History

 The title was instituted on 8 October 1966 by the Supreme People's Assembly.
 Its establishment was prompted by the North Korea national football team's success in the 1966 FIFA World Cup, where it had reached the quarter-final stage in July.
-The first people to receive the title were members of the team Pak Doo-ik and Shin Yung-kyoo, as well as Sin Kim-dan, a runner.
+The first people to receive the title were members of the team: Pak Doo-ik, Shin Yung-kyoo, and Oh Yoon-kyung, as well as Sin Kim-dan, a runner.

 It was rumored in 2010 that football coach Kim Jong-hun's award was rescinded for losing a game against Portugal in the 2010 FIFA World Cup finals.

 Cho Dae-won became the first baduk (Go) player to receive the award in October 2013.

 As of 1984, a People's Athlete is paid a 200-won monthly wage.
 The sum is far greater than that of an ordinary office worker who was typically paid around 70 won.
 As of December 2011, around 200 people have received the title during the 45 years that had passed since its establishment.
 Whenever the title is conferred, the recipient also receives the Order of the National Flag, first class.
 Overseas Koreans have received the award, too.
 For instance Hong Chang-su, Jong Tae-se and An Yong-hak are North Koreans living in Japan who have been named People's Athletes.